Edunandes/MySQL-Tableau/README.md

-# Project 1 MySQL
+# Project 1 MySQL & Tableau

 Relationship Between Female &amp; Male Employees

-In this endeavor, the database implementation draws its foundation from the comprehensive insights furnished by the "MySQL for Data Analytics and Business Intelligence" course, accessible through the esteemed educational platform, Udemy.
-The knowledge and techniques gleaned from the 365 Careers course have been instrumental in shaping the database's structure and functionality.
+In this project, I created the database based on what I learned from the "MySQL for Data Analytics and Business Intelligence" course on Udemy.
+The lessons and techniques from the 365 Careers course were crucial in shaping how the database works.

-Through the course, a structured framework for harnessing the power of MySQL in the realms of data analytics and business intelligence was meticulously laid out.
-Among its offerings were four intricately detailed tasks that served as pivotal learning points.
-These tasks not only enriched the understanding of database management and utilization but also laid the groundwork for the subsequent development of the database implementation.
+The course provided a clear structure for using MySQL in data analytics and business intelligence.
+It included four detailed tasks that were key learning points for me.
+These tasks helped me understand database management and use, forming the basis for my database project.

-In our journey through these tasks, we harnessed the combined power of MySQL and Tableau.
-This dynamic duo of technologies amplified our ability to complete the assignments successfully.
-Through thoughtful integration, we embraced the strengths of both MySQL and Tableau, bolstering our skills in data analysis and visualization, and reinforcing the practical aspects of database implementation.
+While working on these tasks, I used both MySQL and Tableau.
+This combination helped me complete the assignments successfully.
+By integrating these technologies, I improved my skills in data analysis and visualization, making my database implementation more effective.